shelleywong/CSCI211-Course-Materials/Labs/lab03.md

 ```
 $ make
 ```
-What happened after you executed `touch hello.cpp` and typed `make`?
+ON SURVEY: What happened after you executed `touch hello.cpp` and typed `make`?
 Why?
-(Answer on the google survey)

 5. Now edit the file hello.cpp (using any editor such as vim, atom, or vscode) and make some change (for example: change the text that is printed to say, "Hola, mundo!"<br>